Sharon Fort

 Sharon Fort is an American substance abuse counselor and non-profit founder.
 In 2022, she became the first African-American woman to join the Arkansas Society of the Daughters of the American Revolution.

 Early life and education

 Fort was born in Prescott, Arkansas.
 She was a student at Booker T. Washington High School and was in the last class to attend the school before it was closed by federal mandate to end racial segregation in the United States.
 She then transferred to Arkansas High School.

 Ford later studied at Texarkana Business College.
-She earned an associate's degree in applied sciences with an emphasis on drug and alcohol abuse counseling from Texarkana Community College in 2008.
-She later obtained a bachelor of science degree in psychology with a concentration in sociology from Texas A&M University.
+She earned an associate degree in applied sciences with an emphasis on drug and alcohol abuse counseling from Texarkana Community College in 2008.
+She later obtained a Bachelor of Science degree in psychology with a concentration in sociology from Texas A&M University.
 She earned a master's degree in interdisciplinary studies in psychology with concentrations in criminal justice and counseling from Texas A&M in 2012.